© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village (site of) at Walmsgate is a scheduled monument protected by Historic England under reference 1004994.
 View the official record →

-Deserted village (site of) at Walmsgate is a scheduled ancient monument in Lincolnshire comprising the earthwork remains of a medieval settlement.
+Deserted village site at Walmsgate is a medieval settlement whose abandonment is documented in historical records.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004994.

 Deserted village (site of) at Walmsgate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004994.